meyoomhuynh/Customer-Personality-Analysis/README.md

 ![](cust_EdvsProduct.png)

 People with basic education tend to spend less in every product category.

 Education vs Individual Products:
-*The higher the education, the higher the amount spent on Wines and Meat *The higher the education, the lower the amount spent on Sweets, Fish *Customers with Graduate education tend to buy more Meat, Gold, and Fruits than the other levels.
+* The higher the education, the higher the amount spent on Wines and Meat
+* The higher the education, the lower the amount spent on Sweets, Fish
+* Customers with Graduate education tend to buy more Meat, Gold, and Fruits than the other levels.

+2. How does the number of children affect the customer's buying channel?